 - DACA lowers stress and creates a feeling of belonging among youth, and can affect everyone.
 DACA had a profound psychological affect in that it boosted feeling of belonging and reduced stress.
 Dealing with the uncertainty for young people due to this change will be profoundly challenging.

 DACA was never meant to be a permanent fix.
-Call your Senators and representatives to explain the need for immigration reform.
+Contact Congress to explain the need for immigration reform.

 We have been helping youth get green cards and stay in the country in more permanent ways for decades.
 If you, or someone you know is affected by DACA’s potential end, read this post on DACA to see other options to residency.
 Or connect with an experienced immigration lawyer who will be able to help you with your case.